chef/chef-workstation/docs-chef-io/content/workstation/berkshelf.md

 `--delete`

-: Use to clean the directory in which vendored cookbooks will be placed prior to executing this command.
+: Use to clean the directory in which vendored cookbooks will be placed before executing this command.

 `-e [GROUP, GROUP, ...]`, `--except [GROUP, GROUP, ...]`